 - Happens in Far and Away, after Joseph and Shannon talk about their ideal futures.

-- Kind of example from Apflickorna.
-After Emma and Cassandra instantly hit it off and spend an entire afternoon chatting with each other, two guys try to enter the conversation.
-Cassandra chases them off by accepting one of their phone numbers.
+- In Apflickorna (She Monkeys in English), after Emma and Cassandra instantly hit it off and spend an entire afternoon chatting with each other, two guys try to enter the conversation.
+Cassandra gets them to leave by pretending to accept one of their phone numbers.

 Emma: Are you interested in him?

 Emma: [Beat] I'm... not interested in him either.